 - Ragwort can be removed professionally and disposed of legally.

 - It’s important that the company provides a wheeled or bulk container with a lid.
 Open skips must not be used to collect ragwort.

-- Approved contractors/waste management companies are registered with the Environment Agency.
-Visit epr.environment-agency.gov.uk to find a registered company near you.
+- Approved contractors/waste management companies are registered with the Scottish Environment Protection Agency (SEPA).
+Visit apps.sepa.org.uk to find a registered company near you.